 Because of a recent Michigan Supreme Court decision called Stokes v.
 Chrysler, some employers and insurance companies are reducing wage loss benefits based upon a hypothetical ability to earn wages in other employment.
-You should speak with an experienced workers compensation attorney immediately if this occurs.
+You should speak with an experienced attorney immediately if this occurs.

 Are you receiving as much wage loss as you’re entitled?